Swansea and the Gower Peninsula

 Ferryside

 Found on the river Tywi, Ferryside is a narrow sandy beach overlooks grassy dunes – a unique view loved by locals.
 There is no lifeguard and the currents in the two estuaries making swimming dangerous.
-Little explorers will relish the rockpools, and with wonderful views of Llansteffan Castle, it’s a great place to enjoy both history and nature.
+Little explorers will relish the rockpools, and with wonderful views of Castell Llansteffan, it’s a great place to enjoy both history and nature.

 Facilities: There’s parking in the village and toilets, shops and pubs nearby.